CBS

 had its own little football ground; Cavoretto, where amateur and youth teams

 played.
-Gradually several amateur clubs in the area began to merge to make the
+Gradually, several amateur clubs in the area began to merge to make the

-involved with the formation of the club would meet at the bar Giardino di
+best of the facilities on offer.
+Those involved with the formation of the club would meet at the bar Giardino di Piazza Zara on Corso Sicilia.

-Piazza Zara on Corso Sicilia.
 It was decided because of the youth background

-that Scuola, the Italian for school football should be in the title with CBS.
+that Scuola, the Italian for school football, should be in the title with CBS.

 Maradona, a hero of the day.